aromeni/frameworks_and_languages_module/technical_report.md

     # Code setup for serving the app, handling requests manually
 ```
 Why This Pattern Is Problematic:
-- The absence of middleware in handling common tasks like logging, error handling, and request parsing makes the server-side code more verbose and less efficient.
-It increases the complexity and redundancy in the codebase, as common functionalities have to be implemented manually for different routes or endpoints.
-This pattern misses out on the streamlined, modular approach provided by middleware in established frameworks, leading to potential maintenance challenges and decreased scalability and efficiency.
+- Server-side code without middleware for logging, error handling, and request processing is verbose and inefficient.
+This method needs manual implementation of similar functionality across routes, adding complexity and redundancy.
+The lack of modular, simplified middleware in popular frameworks makes maintenance onerous and reduces scalability and efficiency.